-\Seniors must earn a minimum of 25 credits in their senior year to graduate.

-\\One unit of PE/Wellness must be in the students' Senior Year.

-\\\A unit is equivalent to two trimesters under the previous schedule and a full year course starting with the 2016-2017 school year in all disciplines except for Wellness/Physical Ed.

-♦ The four English courses that satisfy this requirement are exclusive of electives.

-$\bullet \bullet$ All students must pass three courses in social studies, one of which must be American History 2.

-♦♦♦ Starting with the 2016-2017 school year all students must participated in a Wellness/Physical Education course each year per MA state regulations.
-Students must pass up to four units of Wellness/Physical Education depending on year of graduation.

-Classes of 2019 & 2020: two of which must be comprehensive health courses and two physical education courses.

-Classes of 2017 & 2018: a minimum of one comprehensive health course and one physical education course.

-Except for Seniors, students will not be allowed to enroll in two required English courses within the same school year.
-A Senior is only eligible to enroll in English 11 and English 12 during their senior year if they have not enrolled in English 11 in a prior year.
+- Seniors must earn a minimum of 25 credits in their Senior Year to graduate. - One unit of PE/Wellness must be in the student's Senior Year - A unit is equivalent to two trimesters under the previous schedule and a full year course starting with the 2016-17 school year in all disciplines except for Wellness/Physical Ed.
+One trimester under previous schedule and a semester starting with the 2016-17 school year satisfies a unit for Wellness/Physical Ed. - The four English courses that satisfy this requirement are exclusive of electives. - All students must pass three courses in social studies, one of which must be American History 2. - Starting with the 2016-17 school year all students must participate in a Wellness/Physical education course each year per MA state regulations.
+Students must pass up to four units of Wellness/Physical Education depending on year of graduation: Classes of 2019- 2021: two of which must be comprehensive health courses and two physical education courses.
+Class of 2018: a minimum of one comprehensive health course and one physical education course Except for Seniors, students will not be allowed to enroll in two required English courses within the same school year.
+A Senior is only eligible to enroll in English 11 and English 12 during his/her senior year if they have not enrolled in English 11 in a prior year.
 If a senior needs to repeat English 11 due to a failure his/her junior year they must attend summer school or evening school to complete the course.
 Providing the student meets the eligibility requirement, failures must be made up in summer school before a student is able to proceed to the next appropriate English course.

-Every student must earn a minimum of 124-130 credits to graduate depending on graduation year.
+Every student must earn a minimum of 124-128 credits to graduate depending on graduation year.
 Class placement is determined by the number of years that a student has attended high school.
-Transferring students will have their previous school's transcript evaluated and graduation will be based upon the same 88% standard as stated above.
+Transferring students will have their previous school's transcript evaluated and graduation will be based upon the same 88% standard.

-Withdrawal from Class
+WITHDRAWAL FROM CLASS